- Increased blood circulation, thus more oxygen to muscles

 - Light support for muscles and joint stabilization

-Choose Athletic Tights for sporting activities where you want tights that fit perfectly and give you the extra support that will make you break the records.
+Choose these Athletic Tights for sporting activities where you want pants that fit perfectly and give you the extra support you wish for.
 These tights reduce muscle vibration and strain and help to remove lactic acid.

 - Two-way stretch